 Converting to the Mormon Church at the youthful age of 18, I was passionate to serve my Lord Jesus Christ and the Father through many various “callings” in the LDS Church.
 As time passed, so did the culture of Mormonism settling within me.
 I married a lovely lady in the LDS Church.
-We went to the Temple to be sealed for time and eternity, and we started a family, which eventually became 3 boys and 3 girls.
-All my time, money, energy and interests were centred around the Church.
+We went to the Temple to be sealed for time and eternity, and we started a family, which eventually became three boys and three girls.
+All my time, money, energy and interests were centered around the Church.
 It seemed to be pretty good, but was it really?
 I had been having some concerns and questions about the Church’s teachings and policies and by this time, I was also called to be a Bishop at the age of 23.
-Despite writing them down in a 20-page letter and directly handing it to my Stake President, no one sat down to seriously address them.
+Despite writing them down in a twenty-page letter and directly handing it to my Stake President, no one sat down to seriously address them.
 The truth is (though I did not know it then), they had no better idea on how to answer my questions than I did.

 I joined the Mormon Church in December of 1964 at 18 years of age.
 Unlike many converts, I was looking for God a year before I contacted the Church of Jesus Christ of Latter-day Saints (LDS) and asked their Missionaries to come and teach me.
-I was what they call “a golden contact” because I was already reading the Bible, but now, I was able to read and study the Mormon scriptures (The Book of Mormon, The Pearl of Great Price and the Doctrine and Covenants).
+I was what they call “a golden contact” because I was already reading the Bible, but now, I was able to read and study the Mormon scriptures (The Book of Mormon, The Pearl of Great Price and Doctrine and Covenants).

 I was extremely diligent and earnest in serving the LDS Church.
-I accepted various ‘Callings’ (unpaid jobs in the Church) and since I attended a Branch of the Church (smaller than a Ward), I had many opportunities to teach and preach.
-Along with my developing understanding of the Mormon Faith — that is, the understanding the Church was willing to permit me and all other members to have, I was also beginning to develop a personal relationship with Christ and God the Father.
+I accepted various “Callings” (unpaid jobs in the Church) and since I attended a Branch of the Church (smaller than a Ward), I had many opportunities to teach and preach.
+Along with my developing understanding of the Mormon faith — that is, the understanding the Church was willing to permit me and all other members to have, I was also beginning to develop a personal relationship with Christ and God the Father.

 When one listens to the Mormon councils, one can see how they inspire LDS Church members to seek Christ and a personal revelation (guidance) from Him, but if you listen to the majority of Mormons, you will find that their centre of interest, love and devotion is not Christ Himself, but the Institution of the Church, or their Calling, or the Temple — anything other than God!
 This is no coincidence.
 Lip service is indeed given to Christ and they most certainly do believe in Him, but the fact is that so much emphasis is placed upon the importance of the Prophet, programmes, the Priesthood and the Temple, that Christ tends to get left behind.
 Perhaps it was my early reading of the Bible and thinking of Christ that helped me not to get so distracted with Mormonism.
 So, even while I was still LDS, my personal relationship with God was gradually developing in spite of my conviction that Mormonism was the true way to worship God — that is, the True Church.

 As time passed, so did the culture of Mormonism settling within me.
 I married a lovely lady in the LDS Church.
-We went to the Temple to be sealed for time and eternity, and we started a family, which eventually became 3 boys and 3 girls.
+We went to the Temple to be sealed for time and eternity, and we started a family, which eventually became three boys and three girls.
 All my time, money, energy and interests were centred around the Church.
 It seemed to be pretty good, but was it really?
 I had been having some concerns and questions about the Church’s teachings and policies and by this time (1971), I was also called to be a Bishop at the age of 23.

 I was shocked to be called as Bishop and felt a little inadequate, but I tried to do the best that I could.
 In many ways, I loved the Church and wanted to help and bless the people.
 Nevertheless, my questions seemed to have no answers.

 Bear in mind that back then, there was no Internet or any way to Google-search such questions.
 Despite writing them down in a 20-page letter and directly handing it to my Stake President, no one sat down to seriously address them.
 The truth is (though I did not know it then), they had no better idea on how to answer my questions than I did.
 This is because the Church fed us all the same spin that it feeds to all of its members.
-That spin is a well-polished, air-brushed image, calculated by them, to leave you feeling contented and reasonably satisfied at the cost of dishonesty about their hidden facts.
+That spin is a well-polished, air-brushed image, calculated by them to leave you feeling contented and reasonably satisfied at the cost of dishonesty about their hidden facts.

-What one does not appreciate is that over time, an insidious indoctrination or conditioning has taken place and one is sucked into a culture and way of life that naturally feeds ones ego, value system, status, domestic, social and spiritual identity.
+What one does not appreciate is that over time, an insidious indoctrination or conditioning has taken place and one is sucked into a culture and way of life that naturally feeds one’s ego, value system, status, domestic, social and spiritual identity.
 In this position, it is almost impossible to “see” its falsity, or to even want to.

-My concerns did not disappear, they just got shoved under the carpet; although my unanswered questions bothered me enough that I requested my release as a Bishop.
+My concerns did not disappear, they just got shoved under the carpet, although my unanswered questions bothered me enough that I requested my release as a Bishop.
 This took the pressure off and I continued for many years with a sort of reserved conviction.
 I still accepted other callings in the Church and enjoyed bringing up my family in the Faith.

 Things at home were great and my home-life was excellent, but under the surface, thoughts about the Church being false would not go away.
 They would play on my mind.
 Over decades, wrestling doubts became so exhausting as thoughts of uncertainty kept going around in my mind.
 Meanwhile, I continued to talk to God about everything in my life (as I was taught).
 In addition to this and my normal prayers at home, I also went out into the wilderness to talk with God about once a month.
-To me, these were very special and beautiful experiences which in a sense, had nothing to do with the Church, just me and God.
+To me, these were very special and beautiful experiences which, in a sense, had nothing to do with the Church, just me and God.

 One night after I had finished praying (sitting in my car in a dark and quiet place), I was about to drive home but I could not leave.
 Something inside me wanted just to stay a while longer with God, just to say to Him, “I love you.”
-Praise started to possess me and the love of God enveloped me.
+Praise started to possess me, and the love of God enveloped me.
 Every time I asked Him about whether my Church was what it claimed to be, there were no big answers, but what I was given was a profound sense of being loved and accepted for who I was.
-Mormonism tends to down-play Grace and concentrate on Works.
-It therefore tells you that “acceptability” with God must always be earned, yet here I was, feeling something opposite to what my LDS Faith had been teaching me.
+Mormonism tends to down-play “grace” and concentrate on “works.”
+It therefore tells you that acceptability with God must always be earned, yet here I was, feeling something opposite to what my LDS Faith had been teaching me.

 Slowly but surely, my experience with God and Christ was giving me greater and greater confidence to confront my leaders, something I had previously lacked.
 I had always thought they knew better.
 However, the act of confronting Mormon leaders does not go down well.
 I was immediately informed that I was arrogant and lacked the humility to follow and trust the Prophet.

-Some of my expanded readings took in the writings of CS Lewis, Philip Yancey, Richard Wurmbrand, Richard Rohr, Thomas Merton, as well as other great men of God.
+Some of my expanded readings took in the writings of C.S.
+Lewis, Philip Yancey, Richard Wurmbrand, Richard Rohr, Thomas Merton, as well as other great men of God.
 Increasingly my view of God was diverging from the Mormon view of God and my dear wife began to worry about me.
 Talking about things only made her upset; she was strong in her Faith and could not understand why I had so much turmoil inside.
 She had been used to me being strong and positive, so when I spoke negative about the Church, she would start to cry.
 I loved her too much to see her so distressed, so it became something we avoided talking about.

 I started to feel like an onlooker at Church — as if I was watching but not joining others in worship.
 I do not even think that “worship” is quite the right word anyway.
 They would object, but Mormons belong to an institution — the Church — not to God.
 Too few members have the Kingdom of God within them.
 Sadly, they have little or no sense of praise for His grace and mercy.
 I sensed this as being a form of spiritual emaciation all around me.